Is Cyber Security Training a Legal Requirement in Australia

 Businesses have limited time and budget.
 If something is not explicitly required, it falls down the list.

-If the answer to that second question depends on training, and for most businesses it does, then training is not optional in practice.
+If the answer to that question depends on structured compliance activity — and for most businesses it does — then skipping it is not optional in practice.
 It is optional only in the narrowest legal sense.

 What the Privacy Act actually expects

 The Privacy Act does not prescribe specific controls.
-It does not list software, tools, or training programs that businesses must use.
+It does not list software, tools, or compliance programs that businesses must use.
 Instead, it sets a principle-based expectation: take reasonable steps.

 What counts as “reasonable” depends on the business.
 The OAIC considers factors like:

-For a business that holds client records, employee data, financial information, or health data, reasonable steps almost certainly includes some form of structured training.
-Not because the law names it, but because it would be difficult to argue that a business took reasonable steps while doing nothing to address how staff handle information.
+For a business that holds client records, employee data, financial information, or health data, reasonable steps almost certainly include a structured compliance system that covers how staff handle information.
+Not because the law names a specific platform, but because it would be difficult to argue that a business took reasonable steps while doing nothing to manage its compliance obligations around people and data.

 What businesses get wrong